 Once you have created a Virtual Compute Node, you can access and manage your virtual compute nodes from My Account Portal dashboard features.
-Go to your E2E Networks ‘My Account’ portal to access the dashboard.
+Go to your E2E Networks My Account portal to access the dashboard.

-If your server is Powered off,Clicking on Start button will be PowerON your Nodes.
+If your server is Powered off, clicking on the Start button will be Power On your Nodes.

-To save an image of a respective Virtual Compute Node it must be powered down.
-Once the respective Virtual Compute Node is powered down click on the ‘Save Image’ button and create a name of your node image.
+To save an image of a node, it must be in a powered-off state.
+Once the respective node is powered off.
+Click on the Save Image button and create a name of your node image.
 The save image creation will take a few minutes.
 Learn More about saved image

-You will see a message “Your image is being saved this may take a while”.
+You will see a message ‘Your image is being saved this may take a while’.

 This option loads a viewer in your browser that allows you to access your server.
 Click on the console screen and press ENTER to ensure that the login prompt has focus.
 You will be prompted to enter your root login access credentials.

-Once you get access you can reset any misbehaving configuration files or services in order to restore access
+Once you get access you can reset any misbehaving configuration files or services in order to restore access.

 If you click on any respective Nodes, You will get all the details of nodes.